Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

 4 - Notification of Backup Failures

-- A custom notification is set up to automatically send an email if there is a backup failure
+- A custom notification set up to automatically send an email if there is a backup failure

 - A ticketing integration set up to automatically create a ticket if there is a backup failure